sumeetmathpati/cs-gate/_toc/regular-languages-and0finite-automata/regular-expressions.md

 - R .
 R = RR

-**Concatenation of ∅ with any element is ∅.** ∅ dominator in concatenation operation.
+**Concatenation of ∅ with any element is ∅.** ∅ is dominator in concatenation operation.
 {: .info}

 ***